 Leishmaniasis is present in scattered areas worldwide.
-Human infection is caused by about 20 Leishmania sp that are morphologically indistinguishable but can be differentiated by laboratory analysis.
+Human infection is caused by 20 Leishmania sp that are morphologically indistinguishable but can be differentiated by laboratory analysis.

 Leishmania promastigotes are transmitted by sand flies (Phlebotomus sp, Lutzomyia sp) to vertebrate hosts.
 Vector sand flies are infected by biting infected humans or animals.
-Animal reservoirs vary with the Leishmania sp and location and include canines, rodents, and other animals.
+Animal reservoirs vary with the Leishmania sp and geographic location and include dogs, other canines, rodents, and other animals.
 In the Indian subcontinent, humans are the reservoir for L. donovani.
 Rarely, infection is spread by blood transfusion, shared needles, congenitally, or sexually.

 The parasites may remain localized in the skin or spread to internal organs or the mucosa of the nasopharynx, resulting in 3 major clinical forms of leishmaniasis:

 Cutaneous leishmaniasis is also known as oriental or tropical sore, Delhi or Aleppo boil, uta or chiclero ulcer, or forest yaws.
 The causative agents are L. major and L. tropica in southern Europe, Asia, and Africa; L. mexicana and related species in Mexico and Central and South America; and L. braziliensis and related species in Central and South America.
 Cases have occurred among US military personnel serving in Iraq and Afghanistan and among travelers to endemic areas in Central and South America, Israel, and elsewhere.
 Uncommonly, L. braziliensis spreads widely in the skin causing disseminated cutaneous leishmaniasis.